CAPSTONE-24-25-IRON-CODER/iron-coder/docs/README.md

 # Known bugs
   - Window stays open after loading example, need research into egui to figure out how to close after clicking example
   - Sometimes drawn wire connections will appear on top of the add board menu
+  - More than one discrete component cannot be added to the hardware editor